-All the reassembled thermal and acoustic MSB images are labelled according to six different cases.
-Additionally, the position or direction of the thermal camera may change for different scenarios, which leads to motion, scaling and other forms of distortion of images.
-Some augmenters including random rotation of $[-30\ 30]$, random translation of $[-5\ 5]$ and random reflection in both directions are added to the thermal images in CH1 before training to tackle the overfitting issues and accommodate the location variation of thermal cameras.
+of $[-30 \ 30]$ , random translation of $[-5 \ 5]$ and random reflection in both directions are added to the thermal images in CH1 before training to tackle the overfitting issues and accommodate the location variation of thermal cameras.
 Then, the thermal images and the acoustic MSB images are fed into the input layers from two channels, respectively.
-Each channel has two sets of a convolution layer with a filter size of 3×3 and a stride of 1×1 , a batch normalisation layer, a ReLU layer, and a max pooling layer with a pool size of 2×2 and a stride of 2×2 .
+Each channel has two sets of a convolution layer with a filter size of $3 \times 3$ and a stride of $1 \times 1$ , a batch normalisation layer, a ReLU layer, and a max pooling layer with a pool size of $2 \times 2$ and a stride of $2 \times 2$ .
 The numbers of filters for the first and second convolution layers are 8 and 16, respectively.
 After that, all extracted features are fused into one channel in an addition layer.
-A final convolution layer with a filter size of 3×3 and a stride of 1×1 is applied for further feature extraction from the fusion signal.
+A final convolution layer with a filter size of $3 \times 3$ and a stride of $1 \times 1$ is applied for further feature extraction from the fusion signal.
 The number of filters is 32.
 Similarly, a batch normalisation layer and a ReLU layer follow.
 A dropout layer with a rate of 0.5 is used to reduce overfitting.
 Finally, all the features are sent to the fully connected layer for the final classification of different types of gearbox faults.
 The parameters used in each layer are summarised in Fig. 2.